acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 ## Identifying a file format

-* How do you identifiy a file format?
+* How do you identify a file format?
 * How does your operating system do it?
   > By filename extensions
 * Why is this naive?